Patan98/palm-rejection/README.md

 When I activated pal rejection on xournalpp I had a half second delay from when the pen detached from the screen to when the touch screen actually started working again.
 Disable the xournal feature and use this.

+### Inportant
+Replace:
+'MICROSOFT SAM Stylus Pen (0)' with your pen and
+'Atmel Atmel maXTouch Digitizer' with your screen

+You can find both in xinput command.

 #### Bash
 ```
 DISABLED=0